ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 mechanisms to access these, to the security protocol to use during handshakes.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP

-- Supported Algorithms (Key Exchange, Signatures and Ciphersuites)
+- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites)
 The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2, SRTP

 - Session Cache
-The application provides the ability to save and retrieve session state (tickets, keying material, server parameters) that may be used to resume the security session.
+The application provides the ability to save and retrieve session state (such as tickets, keying material, and server parameters) that may be used to resume the security session.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT

-- Authentication Delegate
+- Authentication Delegation
 The application provides access to a separate module that will provide authentication, using EAP for example.
 Protocols: IKEv2, SRTP